Fundul Galbenei

 Fundul Galbenei is a commune in Hîncești District, Moldova.
 At the time of the 2004 census, it had a population of 2,507 people.
 The village was first mentioned in documents in 1632.
-A wooden church was built in the village in 1793 and rebuilt in 1819.
+In 1793, a wooden church was built in the village, however, this church was rebuilt in 1819.
 The commune is mainly engaged in agriculture; Vietnamese pig breeding, and honey and wine making are of note.

 History

-The village was first mentioned in documents in 1632 but archaeological evidence indicates it was occupied as early as 6,000 years ago.
+The village was first mentioned in documents in 1632, but archaeological evidence indicates it was occupied as early as 6,000 years ago.
 The remains of a settlement were unearthed dating back to the early Iron Age, about 2,700 years ago.
 A wooden church was built in Fundul Galbanei in 1793, rebuilt in 1819.
-28 families were displaced between 1836 and 1850, so that by the 1859 census, the village had 390 men and 336 women living in 197 houses.
+Between 1836 and 1850, 28 families were displaced, such that by the 1859 census, the village had 390 men and 336 women living in 197 houses.